 Graves Amendment Confirmed in Lending Vehicle Leasing – Legal and Legislative [Boss Insurance]

-Graves Amendment Confirmed In Lending Vehicle Leasing - Legal And Legislative
+Graves Amendment Confirmed in Lending Vehicle Leasing - Legal and Legislative

 The court found that the Graves Amendment prevented rental and leasing companies from being held liable for customers’ accidents while driving their vehicles.